vohuynhquangnguyen/vohuynhquangnguyen.github.io/_drafts/task-1-practice.md

 2. My own response:
 <blockquote>
 The line chart illustrates the changes in monthly prices of three metals - copper, nickel, and zinc - over the course of 2014.
-Overall, there were declines for the prices of copper and especially nickel, and a moderate rise for zinc.
-By the end of the period, the changes had become less extreme and nickel clearly experienced the greatest month-to-month volatility.
+Several trends are apparent.
+In the first half of 2014, there were general declines for the prices of these metals, with the price nickel experienced the greatest fall-out.
+By the end of the year, the changes had become less extreme, with the prices of the metals recovered.
 </blockquote>

 ## Cambridge IELTS Vol 17